18F/before-you-ship/_pages/infrastructure/monitoring.md

 For a non-static site, you will want to know if exceptions are being thrown within your application.
 TTS uses [New Relic](http://newrelic.com/).

-- See [the FISMA Ready instructions](https://github.com/fisma-ready/new-relic) for useful settings to go in the New Relic `ini` file.
 - For [New Relic](https://newrelic.com) access, [open an issue in the Infrastructure repo](https://github.com/18F/Infrastructure/issues/new?title=New+Relic+account+for+%3Cname%3E) to get an account set up for your project.

 ## Analytics